Pathoschild/smapi-mod-dump/source/~daleao/Modular Overhaul/Modules/Slingshots/README.md

 1. **Critical Hits:** Think of them as headshots.
 This allows slingshots to benefit from crit. chance and crit. power bonuses.
 2. **Special Move:** Pressing the action button will trigger a melee smack attack that stuns enemies for 2 seconds.
 This allows the player to react to enemies in close range without switching weapons, and quickly reposition to continue firing from safety.
-3. **Enchantments:** All gemstone enchantments can be applied to Slingshots, including:
+3. **Enchantments:** Gemstone enchantments cannot directly be applied to slingshots, but gemstones can be equipped as ammo, and will apply their enchantment bonuses when equipped, along with corresponding [Resonances](../Rings).
+With the [Rascal](../Professions) profession, this allows up to two slots for any of the following gemstone bonuses:
     - Emerald, which grants firing speed (idem for Emerald Rings) and also affects Overcharge if the [Professions](../Professions) module's Desperado profession is used;
     - Jade, which is also affected by [ENCH](../Enchantments) module's `RebalancedForges` option.
     - Topaz, which grants defense if [ENCH](../Enchantments) module's `RebalancedForges` option is enabled.